1. Home

 How we fund

-For small, non-profit media organizations serving the common good, the Fund generally awards project funding of up to 75,000 euros for one year.
+For small, non-profit media organizations, the Fund generally provides organizational funding (incl. non-project-related costs) of up to 400,000 euros over a two-year period.

-For small, for-profit media organizations oriented toward the common good, the Fund typically provides up to 75,000 euros for one year. *
+For small for-profit media organizations focused on the common good, the Fund generally provides up to 400,000 euros over a two-year period. *

 * In the case of for-profit organizations, gross figures are considered.

-In addition to our financial assistance, we also provide our funding partners additional forms of support, such as capacity building, individual coaching and specialized workshops.
-Our cooperation partner, the German Wissenschaftspressekonferenz (WPK), provides support for science journalism.
+In addition to our financial contribution, we also provide our grantees with additional forms of support through our upskilling program.
+These include thematic deep dives, learning visits, and coaching.
 Actual needs will be identified jointly through regular exchange.

 The Media Forward Fund is unable to provide funding for: